 To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to fully renewable power or lowcarbon fuels by the end of 2035.
-For nuclear energy, the criteria include comprehensive safety directly enable other activities to make a substantial contribution to an environmental objective.
-Transitional activities are economic activities for which lowcarbon alternatives are not yet available and that have greenhouse gas emission levels corresponding to the best performance.
+For nuclear energy, the criteria include comprehensive safety and waste management rules.